-- All mammogram facilities are required to send your results to you within 30 days.
+- All mammogram facilities are required to send you a summary of your results in simple language within 30 days.
 In most cases, you will be contacted within 5 working days if there’s a possible problem seen on the mammogram.

 - Only 2 to 4 screening mammograms of every 1,000 lead to a diagnosis of breast cancer.

 If you are a woman age 40 or over, you should get a mammogram every year.
-(See our document called Breast Cancer: Early Detection for the American Cancer Society breast cancer screening recommendations.)
-You can schedule the next one while you are there at the facility.
-Or you can ask for a reminder to schedule it as the date gets closer.
-Some women schedule the next year’s mammogram and ask to be reminded of the appointment a few weeks ahead of time.
+(See Breast Cancer: Early Detection for the American Cancer Society breast cancer screening recommendations.

 Tips for having a mammogram

 These tips can help you have a good quality mammogram:

 - If it’s not posted, ask to see the FDA certificate that is required of all facilities that offer mammograms.
 The FDA ensures that each facility meets high standards of safety and quality in order to provide mammogram services.

 - If you have a choice, use a facility that specializes in mammograms and does many mammograms a day.